Skip to main content

 " Majhli Maa sa... " He continued.

 " Aree, you stay Ajabde, I have a lot of things to tell you.
 Am sure you don't know Kunwarsa's stories...
-Jija Remember that time Shakti and he was almost caught by the Afghans stealing mangoes..."
+Jija, remember that time Shakti and he were almost caught by the Afghans stealing mangoes..."

-Dheerbai was moving towards the room Pratap came out of.
+Dheerbai was moving towards the room where Pratap came out.
 She stood in the doorway, watching the three giggle like a unit.

 " Jija..."
 Her appearance itself drained the smile from their faces.